Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ##### Configuring HotSwapAgent in the project (Java 8)

-1. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to copy the HotSwapAgent configuration file into the ACS container classpath:
+1. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to copy the HotSwapAgent configuration file into the Content Services container classpath:

     ```bash
     # Hot reload - Hotswap agent
     COPY hotswap-agent.properties $TOMCAT_DIR/webapps/alfresco/WEB-INF/classes
     ```

-2. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to append the commands to install and configure [DCEVM](http://dcevm.github.io/){:target="_blank"} and the HotSwapAgent java agent in the ACS container:
+2. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to append the commands to install and configure [DCEVM](http://dcevm.github.io/){:target="_blank"} and the HotSwapAgent java agent in the Content Services container:

     ```bash
     # Download and Install the more capable DCEVM, which will allow more changes to classes, such as new methods